 The Massachusetts Green High-Performance Computing Center (MGHPCC) is a collaboration of the five major research universities in Massachusetts including Boston University, Harvard, MIT, Northeastern and UMass.
 The collaboration built a dedicated data center in 2012 located in Holyoke, MA that hosts the research computing infrastructure of these universities.
-The URI Colab for Research Computing has begun multiple collaborative programs with the MGHPCC, allowing for URI researchers to get access to the following MGHPCC resources:
+The URI Center for Computational Research has multiple collaborative programs with the MGHPCC, allowing for URI researchers to get access to the following MGHPCC resources: